About Irish Historic Towns Atlas

 Concepts and guidelines

 From the very beginning, it was the aim of the International Commission for the History of Towns that the atlases should have a unified concept and strict guidelines were established to ensure that all volumes would cover common ground.
-Large-scale town plans constitute the best kind of source material for a comparative analysis of the topography of European towns and therefore feature as a core element in each atlas project.
+Large-scale town plans constitute the best kind of source material for a comparative analysis of the topography of European towns and therefore feature as a core element in each atlas publication.
 An early nineteenth-century plan at the scale of 1:2500 is produced for each town (map 2); the merit of this map is that it shows the pattern of house-plots before industrialisation/nineteenth-century development.
 At a smaller scale, maps showing the towns’ surroundings and the modern town plan are produced.
 Thematic maps and photographic facsimiles of early maps and views are also included.
 Each atlas is accompanied by an explanatory text and historical gazetteer.
-The project aims to trace the topographical development of towns and cities.
+The programme aims to trace the topographical development of towns and cities.

-The project is overseen by a board of editors: H.B.
-Clarke (formerly of Department of Medieval History, University College Dublin), Raymond Gillespie (Department of History, Maynooth University), Michael Potterton (Department of History, Maynooth University), Ruth McManus (School of History and Geography, Dublin City University) and Jonahtan Wright (Department of History, Maynooth University).
+The programme is overseen by a board of editors: H.B.
+Clarke (formerly of Department of Medieval History, University College Dublin), Raymond Gillespie (Department of History, Maynooth University), Michael Potterton (Department of History, Maynooth University), Ruth McManus (School of History and Geography, Dublin City University) and Jonathan Wright (Department of History, Maynooth University).
 Anngret Simms (formerly of Department of Geography, University College Dublin) acts as consultant editor.
-Staff employed on the project in Academy House are: Sarah Gearty (cartographic and managing editor); Jennifer Moore and Frank Cullen (editorial assistants).
+Staff employed on the programme in Academy House are: Sarah Gearty (cartographic and managing editor); Jennifer Moore and Frank Cullen (editorial assistants).
 Periodically researchers are employed on specific atlases.
 The compilation of material for each atlas is the responsibility of one or more contributors drawn from a variety of disciplines, mainly geography, history and archaeology.

 Towns and cities published to date